Abstract class and interface is very popular in any object oriented

 An abstract method is a method without body.
 You just declare method,

-without defining it and use
+without defining it and use abstract keyword in method

 declaration.
 All method declared inside Java Interface are by default